 CME Group recently launched a set of Micro E-mini equity index futures, offering smaller retail investors a chance to diversify into futures trading.

-New “Micro” E-mini equity futures see strong volume in first few weeks
+CME Group Micro E-mini equity futures see strong volume in first few months

 In the quest for a “home run” investing or trading strategy, there sometimes can be value in playing “small ball.”
 That’s one early-innings takeaway from CME Group’s (CME) new Micro E-mini equity index futures, which have posted robust trading volume since the contracts were launched in early May.

-As of May 21, trading in the four Micro E-mini futures, based on the S&P 500, Nasdaq-100, Russell 2000 and Dow Jones Industrial indexes, averaged about 488,174 contracts a day in 12 trading days since the May 6 launch, according to CME data.
-Micro E-mini S&P 500 futures led the way, with 260,463 contracts changing hands each day, on average, followed by the Micro Nasdaq-100, at 147,661 contracts a day.
-The Dow- and Russell 2000- based Micros averaged 51,225 contracts and 28,825 contracts a day, respectively.
-By comparison, E-mini S&P 500 futures had average daily trading of 2.12 million contracts over the last two weeks, but that product has been trading for 20 years, so it’s been a pretty good start for Micro E-mini futures on a relative basis.
+In July 2019—its third month of trading—volume in the four Micro E-mini futures, based on the S&P 500, Nasdaq-100, Russell 2000 and Dow Jones Industrial indexes, averaged 483,323 contracts a day, according to CME data.
+Micro E-mini S&P 500 futures led the way, with 207,426 contracts changing hands each day, on average, followed closely by the Micro Nasdaq-100, at 198,298 contracts a day.
+The Dow- and Russell 2000- based Micros averaged 48,494 contracts and 29,105 contracts a day, respectively.
+By comparison, E-mini S&P 500 futures had average daily trading of about 1.16 million contracts in July, but that product has been trading for 20 years, so it’s been a pretty good start for Micro E-mini futures on a relative basis.

 Trading so far in Micro E-mini equity index futures, which are one-tenth the size of CME Group’s long-established E-mini equity index futures contracts, has been impressive for a new futures contract, market professionals said.
 New futures products often take years to gain acceptance and build the necessary liquidity to become viable markets for investors and traders (if that happens at all).
 “We have been in a 10-year bull market… and these smaller products can make it less expensive to trade,” said Stephanie Lewicky, senior manager for futures & forex at TD Ameritrade.
 “They are great products for a trader who would like exposure but do not want the pricier E-mini contract.”